kubevirt/user-guide/docs/operations/hotplug_volumes.md

 **Note**: You can only unplug volumes that were dynamically added with addvolume, or using the API.

 ### VolumeStatus
-VMI objects have a new VolumeStatus status field.
+VMI objects have a new `status.VolumeStatus` field.
 This is an array containing each disk, hotplugged or not.
-For example after hotplugging the volume in the addvolume example, the VMI status will contain this:
+For example, after hotplugging the volume in the addvolume example, the VMI status will contain this:
 ```yaml
     volumeStatus:
     - name: cloudinitdisk